 ESA’s e.Deorbit debris removal mission reborn as servicing vehicle

-ESA’s proposed e.Deorbit mission to take down a derelict satellite is being reborn in a wider role, as a new space servicing vehicle to perform a variety of different roles in orbit, including the refuelling, refurbishing or reboosting of satellites already in orbit.
+ESA’s proposed e.Deorbit mission to take down a derelict satellite is being reborn in a wider role, as a new space servicing vehicle which can be altered to perform a variety of different roles in orbit, including the refuelling, refurbishing or reboosting of satellites already in orbit.